yonigottesman/yonigottesman.github.io/_posts/2020-11-17-wgan-controllable-generation.markdown

 mymshow(fake.squeeze(0), std,mean,xlabel=f'p(smile)={smile_p:.2f}')
 ```
 ![first_smile]({{ "/assets/controll_gan/first_smile.png" | absolute_url }}){:height="40%" width="40%"}
-To get this image to smile we are about to edit $$z$$ in small steps, each step will make the image a bit more happy :-)
+To get this image to smile we are about to edit $$z$$ in small steps, each step will make the image a bit happier :-)

 The iterative process is:
  1. Generate fake image from $$z$$.